Why subscribe?

 The personal details

 Now in Boston, I lived in Switzerland (near Zürich) from August 2016 through July 2023 after nearly three years of living in the United Kingdom (west side of London) with my wife and two kids.
 We have a cat from the UK, another from Latvia, and our dog is a rescue from Romania.
 He’s not, however, the dog in my profile picture.
 We adopted her from the Carson, CA, animal shelter; she is the real “MountainRunner.”
 That story is available here.
-I’ve done Ironman triathlons (8 starts, seven finishes — handlebar broke during my third), a dozen or so ultramarathons (the longest was 70 miles, the median is around 40 miles), a couple of dozen marathons, perhaps three 5k’s and maybe two 10k’s.
+I’ve done Ironman triathlons (8), a dozen or so ultramarathons (the longest was 70 miles, the median is around 40 miles), a couple of dozen marathons, perhaps three 5k’s and maybe two 10k’s.
 I enjoyed plenty of 3-mile ocean swim races in Southern California.
 I also guided a blind triathlete for two seasons.
 Nearer to the turn of the millennium than the present, I coached triathletes, masters swimming, and fund-raising marathoners (Team in Training) and held coaching certificates from USA Cycling (Level 2), USA Triathlon, USA Track & Field, and for US Masters Swimming.

 A partial list of my publications, podcast appearances, video presentations, video chats, and the times I testified before Congress can be found here.